 It’s About Time is a blog series on time management.
 Join us as we take a peek into the lives of different homeschool moms all with a unique approach.
 Today, let’s meet Andrea!

-My name is Andrea Hall and when I am not homeschooling my three wonderful kids or helping my amazing husband in his plumbing business, I am teaching or consulting on Outschool, creating products on Teachers Pay Teachers OR running EPIC Homeschool Network, Inc. I guess you can say I am a busy, working, homeschooling mother.
+My name is Andrea Hall, and I am the founder of Epic HSN.
+When I’m not homeschooling my three wonderful kids or helping my amazing husband in his plumbing business, I am teaching or consulting on Outschool, creating products on Teachers Pay Teachers OR running EPIC Homeschool Network, Inc. I guess you can say I am a busy, working, homeschooling mother.
 I have been homeschooling since 2012 and my kids are now 12, 9 and 8.

 What does my schedule looks like?